 How does a narcissist cope with divorce and its effect on you?

 We do not so much care about a narcissist spouse's coping mechanisms as much as we do about its impact.

 Once your divorce is over, hopefully on a successful note for you, there is usually a period of healing that takes place.
 This healing, in a normal setting, can take many forms.

 With a narcissist ex spouse who still believes themselves to have been wronged, it can become an opportunity for "round 2" of the divorce where they believe the end is an opportunity for more misconduct.

 This can lead to post judgment requests for order on custody and support issues, although it isn't limited to those two.

 Some things you can do in such a situation are as follows.
 This does not include those that involve physical violence or child abuse.
 For those, contact law enforcement and seek a restraining order immediately.

-- Avoid direct communication with the narcissist ex-spouse.
-Get court orders that limit communication about the children to the use of programs like Our Family Wizard.
+Get court orders that limit communication about the children to the use of programs like Our Family Wizard or Talking Parents.
 Take away the narcissist's opportunity to engage and upset you.

 Final thoughts on a narcissist's handling and reaction to a divorce

 It defines who and what you should be when divorcing a narcissist spouse and dealing with the narcissist's handling of or reaction to the divorce.